systechafrica/systechafrica.github.io/accounts/intro.md

 **Tip**

-All the links under **label 1** can still be accessed on the left side panel although some are tacked under sub-menus.
+All the links under **label 1** can also be accessed on the left side panel although some are tacked under sub-menus.